c6o/docs/content/guides/commands/intercept.md

 ## Under the hood

 Intercept works by:

-1. intercepting traffic for a remote service
+1. Intercepting traffic for a remote service
-2. inspecting for given traffic headers, and directing traffic to
+1. Inspecting for given traffic headers, and directing traffic to
    a. the original (in-cluster) service if no re-direct headers are found
    b. forwarding the request through a reverse tunnel to a developers local machine if a redirect header flag is given